What else is there to do outside of the festivals?

 There is an ATM machine in The Garden Resort, in the main reception area of the apartments.
 In addition there are 8 other ATMs in the center of Tisno, which is about a 10–15 minute walk from The Garden Resort.

-What currency is it in Croatia?
+What is the currency in Croatia?

 I am not staying in Tisno, or The Garden Resort.
 Is there a good taxi service late at night?

 Taxis can be found at the entrance to The Garden Resort in the main car park and they are metered.
 Be sure to ask that your driver turns on and resets their meter, as it is a legal requirement for them to do so.
 They must also provide you with a print-out receipt at the conclusion of your journey.

 Drugs are looked upon very seriously by the Croatian Police.

-Is there 1st Aid on site?
+Is there First Aid on site?